-Successful leaders in the hospitality industry understand the importance of embracing new technology, especially when it has the capacity to improve the customer experience.
+Successful leaders in the hospitality management understand the importance of embracing new technology, especially when it has the capacity to improve the customer experience.
 One example of a technology trend that has seen increased adoption rates in recent times is voice control technology, and it can be of great benefit to hotel owners.
 In this post, you will learn more about how voice control works, as well as some of its key benefits.

 Voice Control: In a Nutshell